conjurer-rich/conjurer-web/_pages/our-approach.md

 - Recognizing team and organizational dynamics.
 - Leveraging data and feedback to inform decision-making.

-{% include call-to-action.html text="Learn more about Sense it" link="/sense-share-solve/sense-it" %}
+{% include call-to-action.html button_text="Learn more about Sense it" url="/sense-share-solve/sense-it" %}

 ### **🗣️ Share It**